kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 --- abstract

-This document specifies the HTTP extension for setting up bi-directional byte streams from application servers to their clients by using HTTP as a tunnel.
+This document specifies an HTTP extension to establish bi-directional byte streams in the direction from servers to their clients, utilizing HTTP as a tunneling mechanism.
+This approach facilitates the operation of servers located behind firewalls, which accept connections through TCP relays, as well as application-protocol-specific servers, such as HTTP origins connecting to HTTP proxies.

 --- middle